 Below is a partial list of pathway-approved courses.
 Please refer to the UW online http://www.washington.edu/students/timeschd/ Time Schedule for information about when these courses are offered.

-If you are interested in a course not listed here, speak with a UP advisor to request approval of the course for fulfilling pathway requirements.
+If you are interested in a course not listed here, email firstname.lastname@example.org with the course syllabus, to request approval of the course for fulfilling pathway requirements.

 To keep track of your completed course requirements, log in to your https://courses.washington.edu/upathway/tracker/pathwaytracker.php Pathway Assignment Tracker.

 Approved Non-Clinical Selectives that Satisfy Pathway Requirements (Seattle offerings are listed below WWAMI CAMPUS Non-clinical Selectives):

 WWAMI CAMPUS Non-Clinical Selectives (INCLUDING NON-CLINICAL SELECTIVES AVAILABLE AND APPROVED FOR MS2's IN SPOKANE):

 - Rural Health Care Delivery (1): MSU and WSU/UI -- SOM designation is HUBIO 598: P-WWAMI NON-CLIN SEL